EvilIrving/valdi-docs/README.md

-# Vadli Documentation
+# Vadli Documentation (Unofficial Mirror)

-Documentation site for Vadli, a cross-platform application development framework.
+> This is an **unofficial** documentation site for Vadli, a cross-platform application development framework.
+> It is maintained for convenient offline/online reference and is **periodically synced from the official documentation**.

 ## Structure